MarkEWaite/gke-experiment/tutorial.md

 ```bash
 cp linux-amd64/helm .
 ```

+Click the **Continue** button to move to the next step.

+### Configure Helm Permissions

-3. Ensure your account has `cluster-admin` role in your cluster.
+1. Ensure your account has `cluster-admin` role in your cluster.
 ```bash
 kubectl create clusterrolebinding user-admin-binding --clusterrole=cluster-admin --user=$(gcloud config get-value account)
 ```
-4. Create a service account that Tiller, the server side of Helm, will use for deploying your charts.
+2. Create a service account that Tiller, the server side of Helm, will use for deploying your charts.
 ```bash
 kubectl create serviceaccount tiller --namespace kube-system
 ```
-5. Grant the Tiller service account `cluster-admin` role in your cluster.
+3. Grant the Tiller service account `cluster-admin` role in your cluster.
 ```bash
 kubectl create clusterrolebinding tiller-admin-binding --clusterrole=cluster-admin --serviceaccount=kube-system:tiller
 ```

+Click the **Continue** button to move to the next step.

+### Initialize Helm

-6. Initialize Helm to install Tiller in your cluster:
+1. Initialize Helm to install Tiller in your cluster:
 ```bash
 ./helm init --service-account=tiller
 ```
 ```bash
 ./helm update
 ```
-7. Ensure that Helm is properly installed:
+2. Ensure that Helm is properly installed:
 ```bash
 ./helm version
 ```